OSMLatam/OSM-Notes-Ingestion/docs/Testing_Guide.md

-# Testing Guide - OSM-Notes-profile
+# Testing Guide - OSM-Notes-Ingestion

 ## Summary

-This guide provides comprehensive information about the implemented integration tests, use cases, and troubleshooting for the OSM-Notes-profile project.
+This guide provides comprehensive information about the implemented integration tests, use cases, and troubleshooting for the OSM-Notes-Ingestion project.

 ## GitHub Actions Workflows